jhonnjc15/jhonnjc15.github.io/src/content/homepage/en/index.md

 ---
 banner:
-  title: "Paqari: where science and community help ideas grow"
+  title: "Paqari OpenLab: where practical science begins"
-  content: "Explore our open lab that blends hands-on learning, technology, and creativity to build sustainable solutions together."
+  content: "Explore our lab-on-a-device that democratizes STEM with real experiments, even in schools without internet or traditional labs."
   image: /images/home/banner/PQOL_IMG_WEB5.png
   button:
     label: Learn more about us